 I’m the author of the adventure mystery series The Secret of the Tirthas.
+My first poetry collection, Up in the Air, was published in October 2018.

 I was born in Eastbourne and grew up in Warwickshire.
 At school I used to write all the time – action adventure stories involving my friends as heroes and villains, which got passed around the class.
 I was sure I was going to be a writer, but somehow it all got lost during my college years in Southampton and Stirling, in Scotland.
 I began writing poetry in my twenties at the same time as working for environmental organisations, first in the old industrial valleys of south Wales, then in London.
 I was spurred on by getting poems published in poetry magazines such as Poetry Ireland and The New Welsh Review, as well as specialist publications for schools.
 My work also included running Poetry and Place projects, in which school children worked with poets to write poems about their local area – some of which were then inscribed on public artworks.